Latitude: 50° 52'N

 About MarchwoodIn 1943 the little-known port of Marchwood was born on the far side of Southampton Water, its purpose to ferry equipment and men to the Normandy beaches the following year.
-With the coming of peace in 1945 a continuing military presence at Marchwood was needed to support the Army overseas.
+With the coming of peace in 1945 a continuing military was needed to support the army of occupation.

 The port came into its own once more in 1982, when Argentina invaded the Falkland Islands.
 Once again the job of loading all the equipment the troops would need for the fight ahead took place largely unnoticed at Marchwood.
-It was so important to the war in the South Atlantic that the government upgraded the base after the conflict.
+It was so important to the war in the South Atlantic that the government invested tens of millions of pounds upgrading the base after the conflict.

-The Sea Mounting Centre (SMC) as the port is known is situated on 289 acres of land on the western side of Southampton Water, opposite Southampton Docks.
-The port is operated by the Ministry of Defence and provides a base for 17 Port and Maritime Regiment RLC whose role is to load and discharge service or civilian shipping in support of military administration, exercises and operations world wide.
+Marchwood Military Port (MMP) is situated on 289 acres of land on the western side of Southampton Water, opposite Southampton Docks.
+The port is operated by 17 Port and Maritime Regiment RLC whose role is to load and discharge service or civilian shipping in support of military administration, exercises and operations world wide.